Understanding how the performance of local equipment or network can impact the end-user experience can be difficult.

 Create meeting comparison between all Robot Users

-Here the 2 Robot Users running on damaged configurations are Gray and Black.
+Here the 2 Robot Users running on damaged configurations are grey and black.

 If we turn back to our Robot User from Nice that has network issues, the standard deviation is completely skewed away.